 Before the JOBS Act, start-up businesses relied overwhelmingly on Rule 506(b) of Regulation D in order to avoid registration with the SEC.
-Under this exemption these companies could only offer their securities to accredited investors and up to 35 non-accredited investors that they already had a pre-existing relationship with.
+Under this exemption, these companies could only offer their securities to accredited investors and up to 35 non-accredited investors that whom they already had a pre-existing relationship.
 This excluded the general public from having the opportunity to invest in potentially successful companies.
 Now, even low-income investors can invest in businesses that they admire, shop, and consume with.
-For instance, Reg CF allows non-accredited investors who have an annual income of less than $100,000 to invest up to the greater of 5% of their annual income or $2,200 across all crowdfunding portals ( (effective March 15, 2021)..
-Likewise, these same non-accredited investors are able to invest up to 10% of their annual income under the Reg A+ crowdfunding exemption.
+For instance, Reg CF allows non-accredited investors who have an annual income or net worth of less than $107,000 to invest up to the greater of 5 percent of their annual income or $2,200, whichever is greater, across all crowdfunding portals (effective March 15, 2021).
+These same non-accredited investors are able to invest up to 10 percent of their annual income or net worth, whichever is greater, in a Reg CF campaign if the investor's annual income and net worth are equal to or more than $107,000.
 Therefore, the Jobs Act represents a unique democratic milestone in securities regulation that should prove to be beneficial for more startups, small businesses, and investors alike.

 Similar to stocks and bonds, anyone can invest in crowdfunding offerings.
 However, as shown, there are limits to how much one can invest during any 12-month period.
 The inflation-adjusted investment limits depend on an investor’s net worth and annual income.
 In addition to investment limits, other requirements and procedures have been put in place to protect and inform those who invest in crowdfunding offerings.
 This includes the regulated funding portal, a new type of broker-intermediary also created by the JOBS Act.
 Under this rule, companies may not offer crowdfunding investments to investors directly.
 Instead, they must use a broker-dealer or a registered funding portal.
 Eligible broker-dealer or funding portal must be registered with the SEC and be a member of FINRA.